 The agent working for LEO first checks if there is any information from the resource agent that indicates that LEO should stay passive.
-If not, it checks whether the goal C is suitable for LEO by testing if it is a higher-order problem.
-In case the problem is higher-order the agent passes the initial problem consisting of the goal C and the assumptions P_1, \ldots, P_n to LEO.
-While working on the input problem (as indicated by the shaded oval in Part 2 of Fig. 2) LEO derives (among others) various essentially first-order clauses (e.g., $FO_1 \dots FO_n$).
+If not, it checks whether the goal C is suitable for Leo by testing if it is a higher-order problem.
+In case the problem is higher-order the agent passes the initial problem consisting of the goal C and the assumptions $P_1, \ldots, P_n$ to Leo.
+While working on the input problem (as indicated by the shaded oval in Part 2 of Fig. 2) Leo derives (among others) various essentially first-order clauses (e.g., $FO_1 \dots FO_n$ ).
 For the particular type of cooperation described here, it is important that after a while this subset becomes large enough to be independently refutable.
-If after consuming all the resources made available by the reactive suggestion layer LEO still fails to deliver a completed proof, it then offers a partial proof consisting of a subset of first-order and essentially first-order clauses (after translation into prenex normal form, e.g., $\forall \overline{x}$, FO'1 $\land \ldots \land$ FO'n, where the FO'i are disjunctions of the literals of FO_i and \overline{x} stands for the sequence of all free variables in the scope).
-In case LEO's suggestion wins over the suggestions computed by other agents, its partial result is represented in the proof data structure and the reactive suggestion mechanism is immediately triggered again to compute a suggestion for the next possible proof step.
+If after consuming all the resources made available by the reactive suggestion layer LEO still fails to deliver a completed proof, it then offers a partial proof consisting of a subset of first-order and essentially first-order clauses (after translation into prenex normal form, e.g., $\forall \overline{x}{\bullet} FO'{1} \wedge \ldots \wedge FO'{n}$ , where the $FO'{i}$ are disjunctions of the literals of FOi and $\overline{x}$ stands for the sequence of all free variables in the scope).
+In case Leo's suggestion wins over the suggestions computed by other agents, its partial result is represented in the proof data structure and the reactive suggestion mechanism is immediately triggered again to compute a suggestion for the next possible proof step.
 Since LEO's partial result is now the new subgoal of the partial proof, first-order agents, like the one working for OTTER, can pick it up and ask OTTER to prove it (see Part 3 of Fig. 2).
-If OTTER signals a successful proof attempt before consuming all its given resources, its resolution proof is passed to the natural deduction translation module TRAMP [Mei00], which transforms it into a proper natural deduction proof on an assertion level.5
+If OTTER signals a successful proof attempt before consuming all its given resources, its resolution proof is passed to the natural deduction translation module Tramp [Mei00], which transforms it into a proper natural deduction proof on an assertion level.

-4 By essentially first-order we mean a clause set that can be tackled by first-order methods.
+&lt;sup>3 By essentially first-order we mean a clause set that can be tackled by first-order methods.
 It may still contain higher-order variables, though.

-We experimented with 121 simple examples, that is, examples that can be automatically proved by LEO alone.
+We experimented with 121 simple examples, that is, examples that can be automatically proved by Leo alone.
 The results showed that the command execution interval chosen by the selector is crucial, since it determines the computation time ct made available to the external systems.

-- If ct is sufficiently high, then the problem is automatically proved by LEO (in case of simple examples that can be solved by LEO alone). - If ct is not sufficient for LEO to come up with a proof, but still enough to produce a refutable subset of essentially first-order clauses, then a cooperative proof is constructed as described above. - If ct is not sufficient to even guarantee a subset of refutable essentially firstorder clauses, then the problem is tackled purely on natural deduction level, however not necessarily successfully.
+- If ct is sufficiently high, then the problem is automatically proved by Leo (in case of simple examples that can be solved by Leo alone). - If ct is not sufficient for LEO to come up with a proof, but still enough to produce a refutable subset of essentially first-order clauses, then a cooperative proof is constructed as described above. - If ct is not sufficient to even guarantee a subset of refutable essentially firstorder clauses, then the problem is tackled purely on natural deduction level, however not necessarily successfully.

-We also solved several examples which cannot be solved with LEO alone.
+We also solved several examples which cannot be solved with Leo alone.
 One of them is the concrete example given above, which, to our knowledge, cannot be easily solved by a single automated theorem prover.
-In our experiments, LEO alone ran out of memory for the above problem formulation, and OTTER alone could not find a proof after running 24 hours in auto mode on a first-order formulation of the problem.
-Of course, an appropriate reformulation of the problem can make it simple for systems like OTTERto prove this new formulation.
+In our experiments, Leo alone ran out of memory for the above problem formulation, and OTTER alone could not find a proof after running 24 hours in auto mode on a first-order formulation of the problem.
+Of course an appropriate reformulation of the problem can make it simple for systems like OTTER.

-3.2 Set Equations
+3.2 Set equations